ohler55/oj/README.md

  - Fixed bug where encoded strings could be GCed.

  - :nan option added for dumping Infinity, -Infinity, and NaN.
-This is a change in the API as the mode is no longer the value that controls how NaN values are dumped.
+This is an edition to the API.
+The default value for the :non option is :auto which uses the previous NaN handling on dumping of non-object modes.

 **Release 2.14.7**